Tesla in Seattle-area crash that killed motorcyclist was using self-driving system, authorities say

 The motorcyclist, Jeffrey Nissen, 28, of Stanwood, Washington, was under the car and pronounced dead at the scene, authorities reported.

+Nissen's death is at least the second in the U.S. involving Tesla's “Full Self-Driving” system.
+In investigative documents, the U.S. National Highway Traffic Safety Administration said earlier it had found one fatality and 75 crashes while the system was being used.
+It wasn't clear whether the system was at fault in the fatality.

 Tesla has two partially automated driving systems, “Full Self-Driving,” which can take on many driving tasks even on city streets, and Autopilot, which can keep a car in its lane and away from objects in front of it.
-Sometimes the names are confused by Tesla owners.
+Sometimes the names are confused by Tesla owners and the public.

 Tesla says at present neither system can drive itself and that human drivers must be ready to take control at any time.